 Today I’m happy to share these DIY Autumn Treat Boxes with you!
 I absolutely love how they turned out and they are so simple to make using the free SVG cut file I’ve created.
 Seriously, you only need three materials to create these.
 The first and most important is the Kraft cardstock.
 My favorite paper to use when creating printable treat boxes has always been 110lb cardstock – it is just the right weight to hold its shape and still manage to go through my printer with ease.
 When I saw a pack of 110lb Kraft cardstock at Joann Fabrics, I grabbed it and knew I wanted to make some fun treat boxes with it.

 The other two materials you need are clear craft plastic and Score-tape.
 My favorite craft plastic is by Grafix.
 You only need a small square for each box.
+If you don’t have craft plastic, use a colored sheet of paper instead.
 You also need something to adhere everything together, and for this type of project, I love using Score-Tape.
 It has a super strong hold that is ideal for treat boxes so I don’t worry about them falling apart once I fill them with goodies!
-The rolls are each 27 yards long so they last a long time.
-You can tear it with your hands, since it is paper-backed, but I still like to cut it with a scissors so the edges are nice and straight.
-(This is not a sponsored post.
-I just really love the tape!)

 Supplies Needed for DIY Autumn Treat Boxes:

-- Free SVG cut file – located at the end of this post in blue
+- Free SVG cut file – located in my Resource Library

 - Kraft Cardstock – 110lb